Arkansas Highway 87: Bradford to Concord

 Highway 87 (AR 87, Ark.
 87, and Hwy.
 87) is a north–south state highway in Northeast Arkansas.
-The route begins at US Highway 67 (US 67) in the floodplain and lowlands along the White River, and runs uphill through small towns and concurrent with US Highway 167 (US 167) to Concord in the Lower Boston Mountains.
+The route begins at Interstate 57 (I-57) in the floodplain and lowlands along the White River, and runs uphill through small towns and concurrent with US 167 to Concord in the Lower Boston Mountains.

 Route description

-Highway 87 begins at the eastern side of a diamond interchange with US Highway 67 (US 67) (Future Interstate 57 {I-57}) in northeastern White County, a sparsely populated rural area.
+Highway 87 begins at the eastern side of a diamond interchange with I-57/US 67 in northeastern White County, a sparsely populated rural area.
 It runs west across the Controlled-access highway before entering the small town of Bradford.
 In Bradford, the highway becomes Main Street, passing historic properties listed on the National Register of Historic Places (NRHP): the Ward-Stout House, U.L.
 Hickmon Hardware Store, and the Dr. Lovell House.
 The highway crosses the Union Pacific Railway tracks in downtown Bradford just east of an intersection with Highway 367 (2nd Street).
 West of downtown, Highway 87 passes Bradford High School before exiting the city heading west.
 Highway 87 becomes a rural highway, passing farmsteads like the NRHP-listed Marshall Hickmon Homestead, and briefly entering Jackson County before returning to White County.
 Near Denmark, the highway intersects US 167, forming a concurrency heading north.

 US 167/AR 87 run together into Independence County to the small town of Pleasant Plains in the southern part of the county.
 Highway 87 turns from US 167 at a junction with Highway 157.
 Highway 157 and Highway 87 form a concurrency westward into Pleasant Plains for 0.3 mi as Blackland Road before Highway 157 turns south as Batesville Boulevard, leaving Highway 87 to continue west as Floral Road.
 West of Pleasant Plains, Highway 87 passes through a rural area dotted with residences and passes through two unincorporated communities, Cedar Grove and Floral, before entering Cleburne County.

 In northeastern Cleburne County, Highway 87 passes through a sparsely populated area, and the community of Banner before entering Concord.
 The route terminates in the small town at Highway 25 (Heber Springs Road).